Question: When and how can non-Connect Care patient messaging tools be used?

 - Patient portal (MyAHS Connect) activation challenges:

 Patient sign-up and activation for MyAHS Connect is not instantaneous.
-Although clinicians can issue an "activation code" with a single click, patients do not get access to the portal until they have completed registration with the MyAlberta digital identity (MADI) service.
+Although clinicians can issue an "activation code" with a single click, patients do not get access to the portal until they have completed registration for an Alberta.ca Account (formerly known as the MyAlberta Digital ID or MADI service).
 This can involve delays of a week or more.
 And, some patients find the process difficult.
 While Connect Care secure patient messaging is always preferred, it is not always available.

 - Patient email: